jkevintu/google-app-engine-simple-db-example/README.md

-Google App Engine Simple DB Example
+Google App Engine Simple Gql DB Example
 ===========================

 This is a simple example that show you how to add and update db value.